 A cable car will take you to the top of nearby Srd Hill, where it's claimed the view will extend 60 km.
 (37 mi.) on a clear day.
 For fit budget travelers who want to avoid the $20 round-trip charge, it's possible to hike to the same vantage point at no cost.
 You can also ride the cable car to the summit and walk down for about $12.

 If you pay for a city wall walk, take note:... admission to nearby Fortress Lovrijenac (Fort Saint Lawrence) is free.
 The fort sits about 120 ft.
 Above the water and was constructed more than 1,000 years ago in a period of about three months for protection from possible Venitian invaders.Continue to 5 of 8 below.

 Dubrovnik dining has become much more expensive in recent years, and the trend is likely to remain on an upward trajectory.

 Try to splurge on at least one nice meal.
 Some restaurants offer sweeping views of city and sea, and a few tiny places exist within the cliffs.
-Seating is limited and prices tend to be high.
-Find a place where prices are based on quality of food, not the view.
+Seating is limited, and prices tend to be high.
+Find a place where prices are based on the quality of food, not the view.